-All our programmes adopt a modular structure, and teaching staff employ a variety of learning methods including problem-based learning, seminars, interprofessional education, project work and simulation.
+Our programme adopts a modular structure within a spiral curriculum, and teaching staff employ a variety of learning methods including clipped learning, seminars, interprofessional education, project work, debates and simulation.
 You'll be encouraged to take responsibility for your own learning and to be active in the learning process.

 Assessment is viewed as an integral part of the teaching and learning process.
 Students are involved in self-assessment of their progress through reflection.
-A range of assessment methods is used including case studies, seminar presentations, Objective Structured Clinical Examinations (OSCEs), exams and essays.
+A range of assessment methods is used including case studies, seminar presentations, Objective Structured Clinical Examinations (OSCEs), unseen written exams, debates and assignments.